 Understanding Taiwan Semiconductor's Unusual Options Activity

-On Tuesday, shares of Taiwan Semiconductor (NYSE:TSM) saw unusual options activity.
-After the option alert, the stock price moved up to $124.79.
+Taiwan Semiconductor (NYSE:TSM) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $124.73 following the option alert.

 - Sentiment: BEARISH